SenseNet/docs.sensenet.com/content/concepts/content-types/01-genericcontent.md

 ---
-title: "GenericContent"
+title: "Generic Content"
-metaTitle: "sensenet - GenericContent"
+metaTitle: "sensenet - Generic Content"
-metaDescription: "sensenet GenericContent"
+metaDescription: "sensenet Generic Content"
 ---

 This type is the root content type in sensenet.
 Every content type inherits their fields from it.